Roman Britain

 Under the 2nd-century emperors Hadrian and Antoninus Pius, two walls were built to defend the Roman province from the Caledonians, Hadrian’s Wall and the Antonine Wall, the first of stone and the second largely of turf.
-Unsurprisingly the first is the better preserved.
+The first is the better preserved.
 Around 197 AD, the Severan Reforms divided Britain into two provinces: Britannia Superior and Britannia Inferior.
 In the early fourth century, Britannia was divided into four provinces under the direction of a vicarius, who administered the Diocese of the Britains, and who was himself under the overall authority of the praetorian prefecture of the Gallic region, based at Trier.
 A fifth province, Valentia, is attested in the later 4th century.
 For much of the later period of the Roman occupation, Britannia was subject to barbarian invasions and often came under the control of imperial usurpers and imperial pretenders.
-The final Roman withdrawal from Britain occurred around 410; the native kingdoms are considered to have formed Sub-Roman Britain after that.
+The final Roman withdrawal from Britain occurred around 410 AD; the native kingdoms are considered to have formed Sub-Roman Britain after that.

 Following the conquest of the Britons, a distinctive Romano-British culture emerged as the Romans introduced improved agriculture, urban planning, industrial production, and architecture.
 The Roman goddess Britannia became the female personification of Britain.
 After the initial invasions, Roman historians generally only mention Britain in passing.
 Thus, most present knowledge derives from archaeological investigations and occasional epigraphic evidence lauding the Britannic achievements of an emperor.
 Roman citizens settled in Britain from many parts of the Empire.

 History

 Early contact

-Britain was known to the Classical world.
-The Greeks, the Phoenicians and the Carthaginians traded for Cornish tin in the 4th century BC.
-The Greeks referred to the Cassiterides, or "tin islands", and placed them near the west coast of Europe.
-The Carthaginian sailor Himilco is said to have visited the island in the 6th or 5th century BC and the Greek explorer Pytheas in the 4th.
-It was regarded as a place of mystery, with some writers refusing to believe it existed.
+Britain had trading links with the Mediterranean world for centuries before the Roman conquest.
+The tin deposits in Cornwall and Devon in the southwest of Britain are one of the richest in Europe.
+Tin was used to make bronze and Britain played an important role in supplying it during the Bronze Age.